 Following his termination of employment, Mr. Behrman will be subject to non-compete and non-solicitation restrictions for a period of 24 months.
-For information regarding the provisions of Mr. Behrman's employment agreement related to change of control and severance payments, please see "Potential Payments Upon Termination or Change in Control" below.
+For information regarding the provisions of 2018 Behrman Agreement related to change of control and severance payments, please see "Potential Payments Upon Termination or Change in Control" below.

+John H. Diesch

-John H. Diesch-On July 21, 2016, we entered into an employment agreement with Mr. Diesch, effective August 1, 2016.
-The employment agreement provides that Mr. Diesch will:
+2016 Diesch Employment Agreement-On July 21, 2016, we entered into an employment agreement with Mr. Diesch, effective August 1, 2016 (the "2016 Diesch Agreement"), which was replaced by the 2019 Diesch Agreement.
+The 2016 Diesch Agreement provides that Mr. Diesch will:

-- Serve as our Executive Vice President Manufacturing for an initial term of three years and five months with automatic one-year extensions until terminated by either party in accordance with the employment agreement; - · Receive an annual base salary of at least \$325,000; - Be eligible to receive an annual cash performance bonus equal to between 0% and 100% of his base salary with a target of 50% of base salary, depending on the Company's achievement of performance criteria, as determined by the Compensation Committee; and - Receive an annual equity award equal to not less than 50% of his base salary, 50% of such grant to be time based restricted stock, vesting ratably over three years and 50% vesting upon the achievement of performance metrics established by the Compensation Committee.
+- Serve as our Executive Vice President Manufacturing for an initial term of three years and five months with automatic one-year extensions until terminated by either party in accordance with the 2016 Diesch Agreement; - · Receive an annual base salary of at least \$325,000; - Be eligible to receive an annual cash performance bonus equal to between 0% and 100% of his base salary with a target of 50% of base salary, depending on the Company's achievement of performance criteria, as determined by the Compensation Committee; and - Receive an annual equity award equal to not less than 50% of his base salary, 50% of such grant to be time based restricted stock, vesting ratably over three years and 50% vesting upon the achievement of performance metrics established by the Compensation Committee.